CompositionalIT/farmer/content/quickstarts/quickstart-3.md

 #### Introduction
 In this exercise, you'll update the application to deploy the generated ARM template to Azure directly from Farmer.

+> Farmer generates normal ARM templates.
+You use all of the standard mechanisms for deploying ARM templates such as through the portal, Powershell, .NET or Azure CLI etc. This tutorial shows you a simple way to deploy templates from your development machine directly from within F#.

 #### Install the Azure CLI
 If you haven't done so already, install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your machine.